 By Ian Kar | February 16, 2013 8:27 AM EST

 On average, Facebook posts are seen by approximately 16 percent of your friends; with Facebook’s newest feature, however, more of your friends may start seeing your best moments on the social network more often, because users can now pay to promote their friend’s posts.

 Facebook hopes that with this new service, quality content supported by you and your friends will be featured at the top of your News Feed.
-Some users have already received the new feature, but the gradual rollout will continue with Facebook users with fewer than 5,000 total friends and subscribers.
+Some users have already received the new feature, but the gradual rollout w

 Facebook’s new service seems to be a paid version of Reddit, a free website where users vote user submissions “up” or “down” based on whether they liked it or not.
 The problem is with free – and immensely popular – alternatives like Reddit, many users may not want to pay to promote their friends’ posts.

-Facebook initially began testing the concept of promoting your own posts last May, and officially rolled out the feature to the public in October.
-Promoted Posts usually cost about $7 or so – the price varies by your location and how many people the post can potentially reach – but expanding this feature to allow users to promote others' posts will help those users reach a wider audience, and likely also help Facebook’s bottom line as well.
+Facebook initially began testing the concept of last May, and officially rolled out the feature to the public in October.
+Promoted Posts usually cost about $7 or so – the price varies by your location and how many people the post can potentially reach – but e

 Facebook has dealt with many privacy issues in its nine years on the Web, but unlike most of the past issues that deal with broader concerns like “data mining,” the new promoted posts service could have a greater impact on individuals, like its increased potential for cyberbullying.

 One problem is your friend doesn’t need your explicit permission to promote your posts.
 So, for instance, if one of my friends from college decides to promote an old embarrassing photo of me, I won’t be able to prevent the picture from getting to the top of the News Feed for a large percentage of my friends.